 Andersen Library has been a Congressionally-designated participant in the Federal Depository Library Program since 1963.
 Through this program, federal government agency publications are distributed to nearly 1,400 depository libraries across the U.S. to ensure free public access to government information.
 Andersen Library is a medium-sized depository, selecting more than 45% of the classes of documents available to federal depository libraries.
 Holdings are especially strong in Congressional materials and publications from the departments of Commerce, Education, and Labor, and from the U.S. Geological Survey.
-The library also provides public access to federal government resources and law resources on the Internet at library computer workstations with downloading and printing capabilities.
+The Library also provides public access to federal government resources and law/legal research resources on the Internet at Library computer workstations with downloading and printing capabilities.

-The HALCat online Library catalog lists most federal documents in Andersen Library published since 1976, and some older titles as well.
-A government-produced listing, the Catalog of U.S. Government Publications may be used to identify U.S. government agencies' publications, including those Andersen Library does not receive:
+The HALCat (Harold Andersen Library) online catalog lists most federal documents in Andersen Library published since 1976, and some older titles as well.
+A government-produced listing, the Catalog of U.S. Government Publications (CGP) may be used to identify U.S. government agencies' publications, including those Andersen Library does not receive:

 - paper Monthly Catalog (and preceding titles) located near Andersen Library's Reference Desk list documents published before 1976